kanata-05/SCP-API/README.md

 # SCP API
 Access information on SCPs through python and javascript!
-Currently limited from SCP-001 to SCP-5723, Some field may be broken (or just not exist) and may not have properly been copied
+Completed, Some field may be broken (or just not exist) and may not have properly been copied
 Install using `pip install scpfetch`! (the name is scpfetch because pypi didn't like scp-api being close to a already existing package nc-scp-api)
 Import using `import scpfetch`
 https://pypi.org/project/scpfetch/0.1.1/